-h) Loss per Share
+h) Earning (Loss) per Share

-Basic loss per share is calculated using the weighted average number of common shares issued and outstanding during the period.
-Diluted loss per share is calculated by adjusting the weighted average number of common shares outstanding by an amount that assumes that the proceeds to be received on the exercise of dilutive stock options and warrants are applied to repurchase common shares at the average market price for the period in calculating the net dilution impact.
-For the years presented, diluted and basic loss per share are the same because the effects of potential issuances of common shares under stock options and warrants would be anti-dilutive.
+Basic earning (loss) per share is calculated using the weighted average number of common shares issued and outstanding during the period.
+Diluted earning (loss) per share is calculated by adjusting the weighted average number of common shares outstanding by an amount that assumes that the proceeds to be received on the exercise of dilutive stock options and warrants are applied to repurchase common shares at the average market price for the period in calculating the net dilution impact.
+For the 2021 fiscal year, diluted and basic earnings (loss) per share are the same because the effects of potential issuances of common shares under stock options and warrants would be anti-dilutive.